 Financial Hardship Application Form

-to PO BOX 1113, NORTH SYDNEY, NSW 2059; by scanning and emailing it to Financial.Hardship@vodafone.com.au or by calling a Customer Care Agent who can take you through the application and complete the form on your behalf.
-You can call 1527 from your Vodafone mobile or 1300 650 405 from any other phone (8am to 8pm AEST, 7 days a week).
+to PO BOX 1113, NORTH SYDNEY, NSW 2059; by scanning and emailing it to Financial.Hardship@vodafone.com.au or by calling our dedicated team who will assist you with your Financial Hardship enquiry on 1527 from your Vodafone mobile or 1300 650 405 from any other phone (8am to 8pm AEST, 7 days a week).

 When considering your application we will take into consideration the plan that you have with us, the amount outstanding on your account, and your ability to make repayments based on your circumstances.
 If we deem that you qualify for assistance under the Financial Hardship Policy, we will then work with you to develop and agree upon an appropriate Financial Hardship Arrangement, along with a plan for your future use of our services.